IntersectAustralia/hcsvlab-docs/NLTK.md

 ### Assumptions
 * You have a CentOS machine.
-* You have a user account on this machine with sudo privileges.
+* You have a non-root user account on this machine with sudo privileges.
 * You are logged in as this user and are in the home directory.
 * You have python installed.
 Type the following in your terminal to see your python install version: